 One thing I truly love about my job as a Mobile DJ is discussing music with my clients.
 I’ve always taken great pride in particular with music.
 I play your music requests.

 The great thing is that everyone has different music tastes.
-This is always reflected in the function.
-I can say over the past 30 years that no function is ever the same!
+This is always reflected in the event.
+I can honestly say over the past 30 years that no function is ever the same!
 I really enjoy seeing all age groups having a wonderful time dancing the night away!

 As a guide, a typical 5 hour function entails playing about 90 songs.
-In my experience, between 40%-66% of music played during a function will be some type of request.
+In my experience, between 40%-66% of music which I played during a function will be some type of request.